 The Ritz-Carlton Abama ***** is THE place to stay in Tenerife.
 Without any doubt, it is one of the best Tenerife Resorts.
 The complex overlooks the Atlantic Ocean and has stunning views on La Gomera island.
 Its architecture is inspired by the Tuareg and it’s surrounded by a lush tropical park.
 Counting 7 (!) outdoor pools, a tennis court and a huge golf course, you don’t want to leave the resort.

-It comes with its own beach (open to public) which as a cute beach bar serving only the best seafood.
-Definitely the best way to treat yourself when staying in Tenerife.
+It comes with its own beach (open to the public) which as a cute beach bar serving only the best seafood.
+Definitely, the best way to treat yourself when staying in Tenerife.

 A very romantic experience on Tenerife is a sunset and star-gazing on Mount Teide.
 It has some of the best star-gazing conditions in the world due to its low light pollution.